d3b-center/D3b-Pathogenicity-Preprocessing/README.md

 ### Optional Inputs
 As mentioned above, the preprocessing workflow can add an additional annotation
- - `annotation_vcf`: hg38 chromosome-formatted VCF file with multi-allelics split.
+ - `annotation_vcf`: hg38 chromosome-formatted VCF.
 If provided BCFtools will add annotation from the specified columns for each variant that matches
  - `bcftools_annot_columns`: A CSV string of from annotation to port into the input vcf.
 Must provide if `annotation_vcf` given.
 See [BCFtools annotate](https://samtools.github.io/bcftools/bcftools.html#annotate) documentation on how to properly reference
  - `bcftools_strip_for_vep`: If re-annotating certain `INFO` fields, it's best to strip the old annotation first to avoid conflicts.
 Use the same format as `bcftools_annot_columns` to reference fields being stripped
  - `bcftools_strip_for_annovar`: More of a convenience to strip the ANNOVAR VCF of annotations that maybe have been used initially in the workflow, but will likely not be used downstream